Jean Willrich: U.S. Olympic team

-Willrich married a US citizen in February 1981 and was granted permanent residence in the United States in August 1981.
+Willrich married a U.S. citizen in February 1981 and was granted permanent residence in the United States in August 1981.
 Willrich gained his U.S. citizenship shortly before the 1984 Olympic Games, he benefited from an expedited processing of his naturalization application.
-US Olympic Soccer Team head coach Alkis Panagoulias had supported Willrich’s naturalization process, stating in a letter that if Willrich could play for the US Olympic Team that could "dramatically change the chances of the United States winning a medal in the Los Angeles games of 1984".
-After having become a US citizen, Willrich was selected for the U.S. Olympic soccer team which competed at the 1984 Summer Olympics in Los Angeles.
+U.S. Olympic Soccer Team head coach Alkis Panagoulias had supported Willrich's naturalization process, stating in a letter that if Willrich could play for the U.S. Olympic Team that could "dramatically change the chances of the United States winning a medal in the Los Angeles games of 1984".
+After having become a U.S. citizen, Willrich was selected for the U.S. Olympic soccer team which competed at the 1984 Summer Olympics in Los Angeles.
 In the first game, against Costa Rica, Willrich both scored and assisted on a goal in the U.S. victory.
 Despite this achievement, he was never called up to the full U.S. national team.

 Coaching career

 After retiring from playing professionally, Willrich started coaching in 1989.
 He coached the Rancho Bernardo High School soccer team and organized youth soccer camps and clinics in the San Diego area for many years.
-From 1997 to 2000, he was a coach with the US Soccer Olympic Development Program (ODP).
+From 1997 to 2000, he was a coach with the U.S. Soccer Olympic Development Program (ODP).
 He also coached at Scripps Ranch Soccer Club.